bruce/huescene/README.md

 Huescene _currently_ automatically attempts to create a username (API key) using your Hue Bridge if a key isn't already provided.

-At the moment, the workflow is a but clumsy :sob: and looks like this:
+At the moment, the workflow is a _bit_ clumsy :sob: and looks like this:

 1. You try one of the commands below, but you don't provide a key.
 It fails with a noisy `"link button not pressed"` error.
 2. You press the Hue Bridge link button and (within 30 seconds, reattempt the command).
 Now (instead of the command you really want to run) you get the API key output.
 A somewhat qualified success!